dougeby/IntuneDocs/intune-user-help/using-your-android-device-with-intune.md

 # Using your Android device with Intune Company Portal

-This article lists tasks and information specific to the Company Portal for Android, and will help you troubleshoot and manage your Android device.
+This article lists tasks and information specific to the Company Portal for Android.
+Use it to help you troubleshoot and manage your Android device.
 Click any link to see more details, steps, and screenshots.

 ## Supported versions